ravendb/bootcamp/src/Unit-3/lesson1/README.md

 ## Some words about `Raven-Entity-Name` property
 `Raven-Entity-Name` specifies the name of the document collection.
 As you will learn soon, you can change the value of a metadata property.
 But, you should not try to do this with `Raven-Entity-Name`.

-RavenDB engine do a lot of optimizations based on the collection name, and no support whatsover for changing it.
+RavenDB engine does a lot of optimizations based on the collection name, and no support whatsoever for changing it.

 ## Exercise: Loading only document metadata

-Sometimes you would to get only the metadata information.
+Sometimes you would like to get only the metadata information.
 It's easy to get with RavenDB.

 This exercise picks up right where previous one left off.
-You will just need to change the `main` method.
+You will just need to change the `Main` method.

 ````csharp
 static void Main()